cellero/ConcreteDocs/en/get-started/navigation.md

 # Navigation

-This template is used to create a minimalist MAUI application project.
+This topic shows you how to navigate around the system

-## How to Start With?
+## Side Menu

-First, install the [ABP CLI](../cli) if you haven't installed before:
+All menu items are availale using the side menu.
+The side menu automatically shows when you mouse over the left menu pane